Compare exchange rates, transaction fees and transfer options when you need to send a fast and affordable money transfer to Peru.

 - Customer service.
 Are phone and email support offered?
 Is there an online help center and live online chat if you need immediate assistance?

 Foreign exchange rates explainedBanks and money transfer companies use exchange rate to calculate how much one currency is worth when converted to the currency of another country.
 The US dollar is strong against the Peruvian sol.
 This means $1 will yield more when exchanged for sols.
-As of September 2018, this amount was about S/ 3.30 per $1.
 However, this amount can change daily based on global economic stability, interest rates and inflation.

 What are my options for sending money to Peru from the US?